-As mentioned above, I do have concerns that the sliding switch on the Neo+ is so easy to slide that it will be easy to inadvertently change from searching to transmitting.
+As mentioned above, I am concerned that the sliding switch on the Neo+ is so easy to slide that it will be easy to inadvertently change from searching to transmitting.
 BCA encountered a similar problem on the Tracker2 and if you send a Tracker2 to BCA to have the version 4 software installed, they will modify the sliding switch so it requires more force to change from Search to Send.
-And unlike the Mammut and Tracker transceivers, the Neos don't provide an audible indication when you change between Searching and Sending.
+And unlike the Mammut and Tracker transceivers, the Neos do not provide an audible indication when you change between Searching and Sending.

 The Neo+ (and the Neo) is one of the few avalanche transceivers that does not have a blinking light that shows that it is transmitting (and which should visible when in its harness).

 It's worth noting that the Neo+'s speaker is loud.
 Really loud.
 Aging patrollers who have spent years playing with avalanche explosives will appreciate this.